virtualolsonNo1/ChessBoard/README.md

 - other important variables/functions to know
-    - the overall structure is the game struct has the players, who is white, if the game has started, and the state of the board, as well as a move.
+    - the overall structure is the game struct has the players, who is white, if the game has started, and the state of the board, as well as a move struct.
-    - a move contains if the lights are on, if light data has been received, the pickup state, which player is white, and the row/column info
+    - a move contains if the lights are on, if light data has been received, the pickup state, which player is white, and the row/column info associated with said move
         - game.h also has the time control info, clock info, player info, etc all outlined
     - for USB, there's a lightReport struct that is a union containing the row and column values of piece(s) picked up as well as the reportID, which is important/necessary for usb hid stuff. all this is in usb.h
     - game.currentMove->lightState is current state of the board in 8x8 fashion, with a 1 being light on and 0 off